kodecocodes/i9t/contacts/contacts.markdown

 Let's explain this code line by line:

-1. **CNMutableContact**s are initialized by calling its designated initializer, which has no arguments.
+1. A `CNMutableContact` object is created.
+The initializer takes no arguments.
-2. The contact's properties can be assigned simply by setting it equal to a new value – in this case, with the Friend's members.
+2. The contact's properties are updated from the equivalent properties of the `Friend`.
-3. `emailAddresses` is an array of **CNLabeledValue**s.
+3. `emailAddresses` is an array of `CNLabeledValue` objects.
 This means that each email address also has a label to go with it.
-There are many labels that can be found in the Contacts documentation.
+There are many labels that can be found in the Contacts documentation, here you're using `CNLabelWork`.
-4. Finally, if the **Friend** has a profile picture, you set the contact's image data to the profile picture's JPEG representation.
+4. Finally, if the `Friend` has a profile picture, you set the contact's image data to the profile picture's JPEG representation.

-> **Note**: **CNMutableContact** is the mutable counterpart of **CNContact**.
-While the properties of a **CNContact** are read-only, the properties of a **CNMutableContact** can be changed.
-For this reason, you will be using **CNMutableContact**s more often in this tutorial.
+> **Note**: `CNMutableContact` is the mutable counterpart of `CNContact`.
+While the properties of a `CNContact` are read-only, the properties of a `CNMutableContact` can be changed.
+For this reason, you will be using `CNMutableContact` more often in this tutorial.
+It's important to note that `CNContact` is thread-safe (like most immutable objects), and `CNMutableContact` is not.

-Now that you implemented this method, you can now convert any **Friend** to a **CNMutableContact**.
+Now that you implemented this method, you can convert any `Friend` to a `CNMutableContact`.

 [Editor: should a "Mission Accomplished" meme go here?]